 What’s happening to your Spooky Foaming JACK-O’-LANTERN Pumpkin?

 The reaction that occurs is an exothermic chemical reaction (which also involves some biology)!
 Hydrogen peroxide is chemically H2O2.
 When it breaks down it turns into water and oxygen.
 The bubbles are formed by oxygen gas.
 Yeast acts as a catalyst.
 This means it causes the experiment to happen faster.
 The soap creates really fun bubbly foam!

 For more details check out my reference at https://www.scientificamerican.com/article/make-elephant-toothpaste/

 If your pumpkin is large like ours, you might need to double the recipe.
 We used the original recipe and wish that we would have doubled or even tripled it.

-Note: If you compost your pumpkin please be sure that you wash out all the chemical from the pumpkin thoroughly as the chemicals could seriously hurt wildlife if they try to eat it.
+- If you compost your pumpkin please be sure that you wash out all the chemical from the pumpkin thoroughly as chemicals cold seriously hurt wildlife if they try to eat it. ↩︎